DJMare/express_Sequelize_RunningQueries_QueryAllActors/README.md

 COMMAND PROMPT

-(2) Run nodemon in terminal to see DB sync'd up:
+(26) Run nodemon in terminal to see DB sync'd up:

+    nodemon

 NODEMON NOTE